lazy-media/Reactive-Resume/README.md

 No email?
 No problem!
 Use a throwaway, your grandma’s AOL address, or just stare at the screen until it lets you in—_your choice_.

+_Currently Working on Alternative Login Methods Such as GitHub & Google_

 ⚠️ **IMPORTANT PSA:**

 - **Remove your resumes from the [old app](https://resume.lazymedia.media)** before **August 1st, 2025**, unless you enjoy locked doors and authentication-induced existential dread.